 The information from the survey can be used to build public awareness about the extent of problem behaviors and levels of risk and protection.
 It can help counteract misconceptions and denial about drug and alcohol use and other problem behaviors, and provides all stakeholders with a mutual understanding and foundation upon which to make prevention-planning decisions.

-For the past eleven years Alcohol and Drug Abuse Services, now Addiction and Prevention Services has been dedicated to finding proven strategies, and implementing outcomes based planning in communities.
+The Kansas Department for Aging and Disability Services (KDADS) Behavioral Health Services has been dedicated to finding proven strategies, and implementing outcomes based planning in communities.
 Their hard work and dedication has earned Kansas national recognition, and opportunities for continued funding.

 The Kansas Communities That Care Student Survey contains questions about alcohol, tobacco, and other drug use; related risk and protective factors; and demographic questions.
 The survey is voluntary for all districts and students in the State and is offered for students in 6th, 8th, 10th, and 12th grades.
 The content of the survey is broken down into three major sections, each containing items designed to obtain specific information about these behaviors.